Events and Outreach

 QCM will organize and present performance opportunities throughout the 14/15 season.
 These will vary between recital and master-class/workshop format, providing the opportunity for students to both perform and receive feedback from specialists.
 Students and instructors will be reminded of performance dates well ahead of time.
 Students interested in participating will need to register for an event by fully completing a concert registration form before the posted deadline.
 Due to the popularity of performance events, late applications will not be accepted.
 For events with limited capacity (such as Workshops/Master-classes), participation will be on a first registered, first served basis.
 Group class performance registration is the responsibility of the instructor.
 Solo performance registration is the responsibility of the performer (or parent/guardian).
 Members of the public are welcome to attend and support all events (no admission charge but donations are appreciated).

-- QCM Recital: Saturday 20th June, 2015 (Yamaha only) - Isabel Bader Centre for the Performing Arts
+- QCM Recital: Saturday 20th June, 2015, 2.30pm (Yamaha only) - Rehearsal Hall of the Isabel Bader Centre for the Performing Arts

 Queen's School of Music (Visiting artists and Colloquium series)